-- 1. Start the server and press F1 to display the Lenovo XClarity Provisioning Manager interface. - 2.
+- 1. Start the server and press the key according to the on-screen instructions to display the Lenovo XClarity Provisioning Manager interface. - 2.
 If the power-on Administrator password is required, enter the password. - 3.
 From the System Summary page, click Update VPD. - 4.
 Update the machine type and serial number. - From Lenovo XClarity Essentials OneCLI